jeremiahalex/project-3-starter/README.md

 * I want to head straight to the warranty registration form and not have to  google, search through the manufacturer’s website or type in the URL
 * I should not have to type in product particulars such as model number, serial number, and warranty card number etc. which can be hard to locate, determine and distinguish
 * I should only have to furnish the particulars that only I can give
+* I should have exhaustive list of products I own that are still under warranty
+* I should be able to raise a support ticket quickly from my list of products under warranty
+* I should be able to check the latest response from the manufacturer's response on my support ticket

-As the manufacturer,
+As the distributor/manufacturer,
-* I want provide my customers the best after-sales support without diverting precious technical resources from the core business
+* I want to provide my customers the best possible after-sales support without diverting scarce engineering resources and attention from the core business concerns.

 <!-- Wireframe -->